 Network, Network, Network

-It's a cliché that's true: sometimes it's more about who you know than what you know.
-Networking can sound fake and forced, but done right, networking is just a matter of making connections and doing favors.
+It's a cliché that's true: sometimes it's more about who you know than about what you know.
+Networking can sound fake and forced, but done right, it's just a matter of making connections and doing favors.

-Look for opportunities to meet new people in your field: you can find relevant events from professional associations or browse upcoming events on Meetup.org.
-But you can also spend time with old friends and co-workers: arrange to have one coffee date a week.
-Expand upon your elevator pitch when you're chatting, and ask everyone you know—fellow parents, teachers, etc – if they can introduce you to someone in your field.
+Look for opportunities to meet new people in your field.
+You can find relevant events from professional associations or browse upcoming events on Meetup.org, but you can also spend time with old friends and coworkers.
+Arrange to have one coffee date a week.
+Expand upon your elevator pitch when you're chatting and ask everyone you know—fellow parents, teachers, and so on—if they can introduce you to someone in your field.

 Have an Explanation for Your Resume Gap